aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/tutorials/bert_mxnet/index.rst

 If using Conda DLAMI version 27 and up, activate pre-installed MXNet-Neuron environment (using
 ``source activate aws_neuron_mxnet_p36`` command).
-Please update MXNet-Neuron environment by following update steps in :ref:`dlami-release-notes-conda-dlami`.
+Please update MXNet-Neuron environment by following update steps in :ref:`neuron-install-guide`.

 To install in your own AMI, please see :ref:`neuron-install-guide` to setup virtual environment and install MXNet-Neuron (mxnet-neuron) and Neuron Compiler (neuron-cc)